 Metal and plastic dry much faster than fabric, so it shouldn’t be long before you can use the frame again.
 Air-drying in the sun will greatly speed up the process.

 3. Cleaning the Wheels

 It’s inevitable that the wheels on your stroller will get dirty.
-This doesn’t mean they will need cleaning after every use but they should be inspected regularly.
+This doesn’t mean they will need cleaning after every use, but you should inspect them regularly.